mmnowak/zesthouse/README.md

 ### Overview

-The main purpose of the project is to create an easy to use and visually appealing website for ZestHouse Juice Bar, a venue serving healthy drinks and snacks.
-The website is supposed to feature important information, such as prices, opening times, and avaliable facilities.
-It is designed to be user friendly and concise.
+The main purpose of the project is to create an easy-to-use and visually appealing website for ZestHouse Juice Bar, a venue serving healthy drinks and snacks.
+The website is supposed to feature important information, such as prices, opening times, and available facilities.
+It is designed to be user-friendly and concise.

 ### Goals

 1. A website that can be navigated easily and intuitively.
 2. Easy access to the drink and food menu and prices.
 3. A visual representation of the products.
-4. Clearly presented information about the venue and avaliable facilities.
+4. Clearly presented information about the venue and available facilities.
 5. Easy access for the user to contact the venue with questions and feedback.
 6. A clean design that catches the eye and represents the general 'vibe' of the venue.
 7. A website that looks good and responds correctly on all device sizes.